heimrichhannot/contao-privacy/README.md

                     'lastname'  => $lastname,
                     'email'     => $email
                 ],
-                // optional: composer package name of the bundle your module lives in (version is retrieved automatically from composer.lock)
+                // optional: composer package name of the bundle your code lives in (version is retrieved automatically from composer.lock)
                 'acme/contao-my-bundle'
             );
         }